Who is Russell Watson? Wife, wedding and albums revealed

 One night, he was singing at Wigan Road Working Men’s Club when the secretary suggested he try singing ‘Nessun dorma’ from Puccini’s Turandot.
 He did, and went on to win a Search for a Star contest.

-How did Russell Watson become famous?
+How did Russell Watson get famous?

 In 1998, Russell signed a management deal with Ian Boasman.
 The following year, he sang at Old Trafford before the last match of the Premiership season between Manchester United (Watson’s team) and Tottenham Hotspur.